Rectangle Area Calculator

 Where rectangles show up in measurements:

 • The US letter page is 8.5 in × 11 in = 93.5 sq in.
-A4 paper is 210 mm × 297 mm = 62,370 sq mm (about 96.7 sq in) — slightly larger.
+A4 is 210 mm × 297 mm = 62,370 sq mm, about 96.7 sq in, so A4 is 3% larger in area while being narrower and taller.

 Working with rectangles in practice:

-Worked example — covering a wall:
+Worked example: covering a wall

 Wall 14 ft wide × 9 ft tall = 126 sq ft.
 One door takes 21 sq ft (3 ft × 7 ft) and one window takes 12 sq ft (3 ft × 4 ft).
 Paintable area = 126 − 21 − 12 = 93 sq ft.
 Two coats = 186 sq ft of coverage needed.
 A gallon does 350 sq ft, so one gallon is plenty for two coats with leftover for touch-ups.